MNoichl/pystreamgraph/docs_src/index.md

 # pystreamgraph

-A little vibe-coded package to help with the plotting of streamgraphs in python.
-It was already possible in matplotlib, but quite messy.
-This package should make it a one-liner.
-Implements ordering of streams, margins between them, smoothing, and various options for transitions, as well as smart label-placement via simulated annealing    .
+A vibe-coded package to help with the plotting of streamgraphs in python.
+Plotting streamgraphs was already possible in matplotlib, but quite messy.
+This package should make it a one-liner, with a lot of options for layout, smoothing, label placement etc.

 ## Install